clvv/fasd/fasd.1.md

 your queries can be separated by a space.
 Tip: if you find that the completion result overwrites your queries, type an extra space before you hit tab.

 Word mode completion can be triggered on *any* command.
-This can be a powerful feature if you make good use of it.
-Word completion is triggered by any command line argument that starts with ","(a comma).
-Example:
+Word completion is triggered by any command line argument that starts with "," (all), "f," (files), or "d," (directories), or that ends with ",," (all), ",,f" (files), or ",,d" (directories).
+Examples:

     $ vim ,rc,lo<Tab>
     $ vim /etc/rc.local

+    $ mv index.html d,www<Tab>
+    $ mv index.html /var/www/

 If you use zsh, word completion is enabled by default.
 There are also three zle widgets: "fasd-complete", "fasd-complete-f", "fasd-complete-d".
 You can